funivan/PhpStorm-Refactoring-Plugin/src/com/funivan/phpstorm/refactoring/UnimportClass/README.md

 use My\Library\UserModel;
 $date = new UserModel();
 ```
-To this:
+To this one:
 ```php
 use My\Library\UserModel;
 $date = new \My\Library\UserModel();
 ```
-This fix does not remove unused use.
-You can do this manually or on code reformat.
+This fix does not delete "use statements" which are not used.
+You can delete them by hand or reformat the code.